lenn-arts/lenn-arts.github.io/_pages/about.md

 I have been a Fellow of the German Academic Scholarship Foundation, of the German Academic Exchange Service (DAAD), and an ERP Scholar of the German Government.

-**<p style='text-color:#fc9803'>I am looking for motivated undergraduate and master's students with a strong background in machine learning or computer vision interested in conducting research.
-Projects can begin in Summer or Fall 2025.</p>**
+<p style='text-color:#fc9803'><strong>I am looking for motivated undergraduate and master's students with a strong background in machine learning or computer vision interested in conducting research.
+Projects can begin in Summer or Fall 2025.</strong></p>

 <!--Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.